hadriansecurity/subwiz/README.md

 ╚══════╝ ╚═════╝ ╚═════╝      ╚══╝╚══╝ ╚═╝╚══════╝
 </pre>

-A recon tool that uses ML to predict subdomains.
-Then returns those that resolve.
+A lightweight GPT model, trained to discover subdomains.

 ### Installation